If an attorney contacts AHLA to find a hearing officer, staff will propose the neutrals who best match the criteria he or she provides.

 - Provide a W-9 if AHLA does not have a current one on file

-Clearly mark a final invoices as "Final" so we know it is okay to return unused funds.
+Clearly mark a final invoices as "Final" so we know it is okay to return unused funds, and please submit final invoices within 15 days after your work is completed so AHLA can refund excess funds in escrow promptly.

 The quickest way to receive payment is to sign up for direct deposit using